Error message

 Hypertrophic cardiomyopathy (HCM) is predominantly a hereditary condition affecting the heart muscles, characterized by a preserved or enhanced ejection fraction without any secondary underlying causes.
 HCM is widely caused by mutations in genes that encode sarcomeric proteins.
 Nevertheless, there is limited knowledge regarding the genetic influence of non-sarcomeric proteins on HCM.
 In my study, we outlined our discovery of two novel non-sarcomeric HCM genes and their critical regulatory mechanisms in the disease pathogenesis.

-1) Ribosomal protein S6 kinase beta-1 gene variants cause HCM by activating S6K1/rpS6/ERK signaling
+1) Discovered variants in the RPS6KB1 gene, which cause HCM by activating S6K1/rpS6/ERK signaling

 Dr. Pratul Kumar Jain